 The History of Combat Wounded Veteran Challenge

 In June of 2010, the first group of military Combat Wounded and Injured veterans met in Talkeetna, Alaska.
-Their objective was to address and search for effective methods for healing and inspiring our returning wounded veterans and to promote the work of local universities and colleges who are conducting medical research in this effort.
-After 12 days of mountaineering training in the Alaska Range with these amputees and others afflicted with TBI and psychological trauma, the group overwhelmingly agreed to lead, expand and continue the effort for the benefit of all our Combat Wounded and service-injured and their families.
+Their objective was to address and search for effective methods for healing and inspiring our returning wounded veterans and to promote the work of local universities and colleges conducting medical research in this effort.
+After 12 days of initial mountaineering training in the Alaska Range with these amputees and others impacted by traumatic brain injury and psychological trauma, the group overwhelmingly agreed to lead and expand the effort to conduct and expand research for the benefit of all Combat Wounded and service-injured and their families.